cfelton/gizflo/README.md

 <!--
-  This example needs some more thought, the example needs to capture mithro's intentaion, extracting interfaces and building the design around the available interfaces.
+  This example needs some more thought, the example needs to capture mithro's intention, extracting interfaces and building the design around the available interfaces.